ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/erc20-as-subnet-gas-token/README.md

   considered new and therefore shown
 - Start the relayer with `node relayer.js <blockNumber>` to show that event will be processed and will be printed as "OLD: "
-- Check balances on both chains to confirm that old lock event on avax has been processed by relayer and tokens have been minted on avax
+- Check balances on both chains to confirm that old lock event on AVAX has been processed by relayer and tokens have been minted on AVAX

 ## Troubleshoot Common Issues